microsoft/AirSim-NeurIPS2019-Drone-Racing/docs/competition_guidelines.md

 - The back side of the gate is colored red.

 ## Tracks
 Α race is carried out on a track consisting of a series of gates that must be traversed in order and in the correct direction.
-There are three tracks with increasing difficulties, which meet the following specifications.
+The hardness is defined with the following specifications.

 1. **Easy**
    - All gates are at the same altitude above the ground (2D tracks).